fandreuz/BisPy/README.md

 ## References

-During the development we constulted the following resources:
+We consulted the following resources during the development of **BisPy**:

 - Saha, Diptikalyan.
 "An incremental bisimulation algorithm."
 International Conference on Foundations of Software Technology and Theoretical Computer